BrightABOH/project3/README.md

 ### Date created
-This project was created on 11/04/2020.
+This project was created on 11/04/2020 at 8:09pm.

 ### Project Title
-Bikeshare project
+Bikesharing project

 ### Description
 Bikeshare project looks at the bikes shared within this three cities in US; Washington, New York and Chicago.
-Data analysis was done to calculate some metrics such as the optimum start time, the destinations the bikes go to etc
+Data analysis was done to calculate some metrics such as the optimum start time, the destinations the bikes go to etc.

 ### Files used
 CSV files from each of the cities above were used.